wistaria/qailo/README.md

 ### Design Policy

-* Depends only on numpy and matplotlib (and pytest for unit testing).
+* Depends only on numpy and matplotlib (and pytest for unit tests).
 * Pure functions only (always return the same output for each input, with no side effects).
+   * Some exceptional functions that are not pure have names beginning with '_'.
-* No new classes are introduced. (state vectors, density matrices, and operators are all numpy.array.)
+* No new classes are introduced except for MPS. (state vectors, density matrices, and operators are all numpy.array.)
 * All functions are less than 30 lines.

 ### Installation